linkstrifer/reactjs-hotels/README.md

 I'm using `npx` so you need `npm +5.2` to use it.

-Before use this, you need to install all the dependencies, just run `npm i`, that will do the trick.

-### Server
+### Development

-Then, to mount a dev server just run `npm start`, this will mount a express server, some gulp task to assure code quality and a react dev environment.
+Then, to mount a dev server just run `npm start`, this will install all the dependencies for the server an the React site, also will mount a express server on port `8010` and a development server on port `3000`;